recalibratedsystems/element-web/docs/labs.md

 Enables support for creating and joining video rooms, which are persistent video chats that users can jump in and out of.

-## Element Call video rooms (`feature_element_call_video_rooms`) [In Development]

-Enables support for video rooms that use Element Call rather than Jitsi, and causes the 'New video room' option to create Element Call video rooms rather than Jitsi ones.

-This flag will not have any effect unless `feature_video_rooms` is also enabled.

 ## New group call experience (`feature_group_calls`) [In Development]

 This feature allows users to place and join native [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401) group calls in compatible rooms, using Element Call.